TICKETS & EVENTS

 Maestro Haimor presents the Marin Symphony premiere of Fanny Mendelssohn’s romantic overture.
 San Francisco Symphony superstar Principal Clarinet Carey Bell joins the orchestra in Mozart’s nonpareil concerto.
 Beethoven’s dancing, celebratory Seventh Symphony brings it all home.

-Marin Symphony Pops 2026: Bugs & Bats & Birds, Oh My!
+Marin Symphony Pops 2026: Bats & Bugs & Birds, Oh My!

 Sat, Feb 21, 2026, 7:30 pm